shielmarie/Coffee_Bean_Sales/README.md

 ## Research Questions
 The analysis focuses on coffee bean sales in the USA, UK, and Ireland with the following research questions as a guide:
 1. What are the sales trends from 2019 to 2022?
-2. What is country sales distribution?
+2. How are sales distributed accross countries?
 3. Who are the top 5 customers?
-4. Which coffee bean type has the highest sales?
+4. Which coffee bean type generates the highest sales?

 ## Excel and PowerBI Dashboards